blogmywiki/pi-radio/README.md

 A barebones simplest possible Raspberry Pi internet radio.

-This is a Python script for what I think is the simplest internet radio you can make with a Raspberry Pi.
+This is a Python script for what I think is the simplest functional internet radio you can make with a Raspberry Pi.

-You'll need to install mpc first and set up some internet radio stations.

 You will need:

 - A RaspberryPi with a fresh headless install of Raspbian – this means you set it not to boot into a graphical environment when it starts up.
+- To install the Music Player Daemon and Client mpd & mpc and configure some online radio stations.
 - A push button.
 - A 10k and a 1k ohm resistor, and some way of wiring them together (such as a breadboard) and some way of connecting 3 wires to pins on the RaspberryPi.
 - Headphones or some powered speakers.